DarkAtra/v-rising-discord-bot/README.md

 3. Run the application using `java -jar v-rising-discord-bot:<version>.jar`
 4. Profit

 If you run the application in a Linux environment, make sure that you use a separate user.
+Also, ensure that you're using at least Java 17.
 This user only needs read and write permissions for the `bot.db` database file and read permissions for the `application.yml`, both of which are located in the applications working directory by default.